ianstormtaylor/slate/Readme.md

 ### Packages

-Slate's codebase is monorepo managed with [Lerna](https://lerna.js.org/).
+Slate's codebase is a pnpm workspace orchestrated with [Turbo](https://turbo.build/).
 It consists of a handful of packages—although you won't always use all of them.
 They are:

 | **Package**                                         |                                                                                                                           **Version** |                                                                                                                                                                                       **Size** | **Description**                                  |
 | :-------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------: | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------- |